srechamp/website/content/en/docs/tasks/inject-data-application/environment-variable-expose-pod-information.md

 ## Use Pod fields as values for environment variables

-In this part of exercise, you create a Pod that has one container, and you project Pod-level fields into the running container as environment variables.
+In this part of the exercise, you create a Pod that has one container, and you project Pod-level fields into the running container as environment variables.

 {{< codenew file="pods/inject/dapi-envars-pod.yaml" >}}